pavelone/presentation-app/README.md

  npm install
- npm start # to start dev server on localhost:8080 npm run-script build # to build into dist directory
+ npm start # to start dev server on localhost:8080 npm run-script fhir # to pubhish on fhirplace

- `npm bin`/fhirbase # to publish
 ```